Salicylic acid on the face

 What effects does using salicylic acid on the face have?

-• effectively combats acne, reducing pimples, breakouts, and blackheads,
+• effectively fights acne, reducing pimples, breakouts, and blackheads,

-• visibly tightens pores, improves skin texture, and gives it a radiant glow,
+• visibly tightens pores, improving skin texture and giving it a radiant glow,

 • helps reduce post-inflammatory hyperpigmentation and shallow acne scars,